Education debate topics for Teacher Appreciation Week

 Education discussions for middle school students

 We’re getting technological with our middle school discussions.
-It’s possible that you’ve heard from students before about why they need their phone in class—now they can refine their arguments with our discussion template on whether smartphones should be allowed in school.
+It’s possible that you’ve heard from students before about why they need their phones in class — now they can refine their arguments with our discussion template on whether smartphones should be allowed in school.
 Perhaps even to use their smartphones to participate in Kialo Edu discussions!

 Should students be allowed to use smartphones in school? kialo-edu.com